-We’ve looked at dozens of products and found Magix Music Maker to be the best beat making software for most users, from beginner beat makers to more advanced producers.
+We’ve looked at dozens of products and found Soundtrap to be the best beat making software for most users, from beginner beat makers to more advanced producers.

 Sick rap, dubstep, EDM, and trap-style beats are all within reach if you have the right beat-making software to back you up.
 The best beat making software makes mixing and modifying music a breeze with streamlined workflows, huge sound libraries, and intuitive editing tools.